abdullahnazzal/reading-notes-401/class-42-2.md

 **[The employee backlash over Google’s censored search engine for China, explained](https://www.vox.com/2018/8/17/17704526/google-dragonfly-censored-search-engine-china)**

-So , we should always try to think twice about the effects of my code before I write it.
+So , I should always try to think twice about the effects of my code before I write it.
 I hope that you will too.

-## **Overview of the Steps**
+## **Ethics in Technology**

 If you ride your self-drive safety and surprisingly a school bus appears, one driven by a human, and it veers sharply toward you.
 There is no time to stop safely, and no time for you to take control of the car.